COLOR MATCHING

 This method requires more practice.
 Although the process is simple, it is much slower if you lack experience.

-However, the more you mix the formula colors, the more knowledge and experience you will gain in mixing colors by eye.
 Remember when mixing with pigments (you may want to add a few drops of Clear Base when mixing your pigment to dilute the concentration of the pigment for mixing purposes only) (do not add to much or you will lighten your color and have a hard time matching your color).

 Once you have achieved your color, you must mix with Clear Water Base (there is no adhesion qualities in pigments – the Clear Base in the adhesion base), the recommended proportion is 1 part pigment to 5 parts Clear Water Base.
 However, you can adjust the degree of pigmentation by varying the proportion of Clear Water Base you add to the mixture.
 After adding the Clear Base the color will lighten and then dry back to its original color.